Wimbledon F.C.: Relocation, renaming, and foundation of AFC Wimbledon

 gates at the new club were over 3,500, compared with 2,500 or less for the relocated club.

 Goalkeeping coach Stuart Murdoch was promoted to manager, and as attendances plummeted, Murdoch's team finished 10th in the league during the club's last full season at Selhurst Park.
 Wimbledon entered administration in June 2003, and played their first match in Milton Keynes in September.
-Although crowds attending the club's games at its new base were bigger than those at Wimbledon, the administrator in charge of the club's financial affairs sold any player who could command a transfer fee and Murdoch's team finished at the bottom of the league.
+The administrator in charge of the club's financial affairs sold any player who could command a transfer fee and Murdoch's team finished at the bottom of the league.